Uptime: systeminfo

-The exact text and format is dependent on the language and locale.
+The exact text and format are dependent on the language and locale.
 The time given by systeminfo is not reliable.
 It does not take into account time spent in sleep or hibernation.
 Thus, the boot time will drift forward every time the computer sleeps or hibernates.

 NET command

 The NET command with its STATISTICS sub-command provides the date and time the computer started, for both the NET STATISTICS WORKSTATION and NET STATISTICS SERVER variants.
 The command NET STATS SRV is shorthand for NET STATISTICS SERVER.
 The exact text and date format is dependent on the configured language and locale.